obiba/opal-datasource-googlesheets4/README.md

 * Have a bug or a question?
 Please create an issue on [GitHub](https://github.com/obiba/opal-datasource-googlesheets4/issues).
 * Continuous integration is on [Travis](https://travis-ci.com/obiba/opal-datasource-googlesheets4).

+## Limitations

+This plugin uses the development version of [googlesheets4 R package](https://github.com/tidyverse/googlesheets4) which only supports publicly shared spreadsheets.

 ## Mailing list

 Have a question?
 Ask on our mailing list!